 Enter a network name (SSID), which is what you’ll see when searching for a Wi-Fi connection.
 This will probably be filled out already but you may wish to choose your own more identifiable or humorous SSID.

-WPA2 PSK is a reasonably secure standard, though you might find it to be incompatible with some older Wi-Fi devices, such as earlier models of the Nintendo DS.
+WPA2 PSK is a reasonably secure standard, though you might find it to be incompatible with some older Wi-Fi devices, such as early models of the Nintendo DS.

 If your Android hardware also offers the choice of ‘WEP’ security you should not use this unless there’s no other option, as it is very insecure.